05TharunKM/Samsung-PD-Training-/README.md

 * Cost function based optimizations
 	+ Optimization till the cost is met
 	+ Over optimization of one goal will harm other goals
-	+ Goals for synthesis: ensure to meet timing, area, and power (Those are 3 metrics of netlist which will be contradictory)
+	+ Goals for synthesis: ensure to meet timing, area, and power.

 **Combinational Logic Optimization:**